List of television series canceled before airing an episode: K

-Katbot, produced by Disney Television Animation and based on a webtoon of the same name created by Angela Martini, was scheduled to premiere on Disney Channel in September 2005, but was ultimately cancelled.
+Katbot, produced by Disney Television Animation and based on a webtoon of the same name created by Angela Martini, was scheduled to premiere on Disney Channel in September 2005, but was ultimately canceled.
 Martini herself announced the cancellation of the show in a blog post, in which she also expressed distaste with Disney's version of the series, which she described as "some horrid caricature of what it originally was".